As a traveller who eats (a lot), I often base my trips around food. But there is one city I’ve been avoiding.

 Truth is, I haven’t been back to Rome in 6 years.
 Despite miles of impressive architecture, I’ve been culinarily disappointed.
 With countless McD’s and Burger Kings at every corner, finding real Italian food in Rome is a scavenger hunt.
 I realize fast-food joints are everywhere these days but I feel like there is a sea of them in Rome more than any other European city.
 Big Macs and Whoppers have made me less than eager to go back but just as Rome was about to stop calling my name, I met Kate and Maria, two locals who run a walking tour for foodies in Rome.
 Maria graciously invited myself and Alicia to experience their tour and sample some of their favourite foods in their city.
 A part of me wanted to go back.
 I really wanted to change my impression of Rome and I thought I owed this city another shot.

-So I landed my two feet back in Rome.
-Kate took us off the beaten path, across the river Tiber to a district I had never heard of, nor been to, before.
+So I landed my two feet back in Rome into a district I had never heard of, nor been to, before.
 Of all the times I travelled to Rome, I couldn’t believe I missed this.
-It was secret quarter I didn’t even know existed.
-With map in hand and a good pair of walking shoes, we followed Kate from Eating Europe through a four-hour twilight tour of Trastevere in search of the best food in all of Rome – in an area that didn’t feel like Rome at all.
+It was a secret quarter I didn’t even know existed.
+With map in hand and a good pair of walking shoes, we followed Kate through a four-hour twilight tour of Trastevere in search of the best food in all of Rome – in an area that didn’t feel like “touristy” Rome.

 Prosecco and Antipasto